hzeller/bant/README.md

 anyway, this is typically not an issue.

-Typically it is a good to at the least run everything that generates files; we can use `bant` itself to find rules tha generate files to be passed to bazel, e.g.
+Typically it is a good to at the least run everything that generates files; we can use `bant` itself to find rules that generate files to be passed to bazel, e.g.

 ```bash